These light and fluffy low carb Protein Waffles make the perfect easy breakfast or snack. Freezer friendly too for make-ahead!

 Add enough water to get to desired consistency.

-Pour batter into waffle iron and cook for recommended time per your manufacturer’s suggestion.
+Pour batter into waffle iron and cook for the recommended time per your manufacturer’s suggestion.
 (3 minutes for me)

 Try these other healthy breakfast ideas too.